-Eating well, getting or staying active and fostering healthy relationships are key ingredients to living well with a pacemaker, ICD or ablation treatment, and they can help you feel well for the long-term.
+Eating well, getting and staying active and fostering healthy relationships are key ingredients to successful treatment and recovery.

 Learn more about feeling well long-term.

-Your pacemaker or ICD is designed to monitor and support your heart’s function for many years, but there are some common reasons for needing to get a replacement device.
+Your new heart valve is designed to support your heart’s function for many years, but there are some reasons you might need to get a replacement valve.

-Others like you have received a pacemaker, ICD or cardiac ablation treatment and gone on to live healthful and rewarding lives.
+Others like you have received heart valves and gone on to live healthy and rewarding lives.